Algoma Steel: History

-Construction of the steelworks started in February, 1901.
-On February 18, 1902 the first Bessemer converter was put in operation using pig iron made from the Helen mine, owned by Algoma.
+The company was incorporated in 1901 and construction of the steelworks started in February of that year.
+On February 18, 1902, the first Bessemer converter was put in operation using pig iron made from the Helen mine, owned by Algoma.
 The first rails were produced by the complex in May 1902.
 However, blast furnaces for pig iron manufacture were not completed at the site until 1904.
 Unlike most other steel producers, Algoma had no access to local coal, forcing it to import coal and coke from the United States.
 The Bessemer process was felt to produce steel that was well-suited to manufacture of rails, which was the Algoma complex's primary product for the first two decades of its existence.

-Shortly after founding Algoma, Clergue's various financial operations suffered reverses and he lost control of the Sault Ste.
-Marie complex, being replaced as general manager in 1903 and by 1908 was no longer on the company's board of directors.
-Initially the company specialized in manufacture of rails for Canadian railways, but this soon became a dead-end as railway construction passed its peak.
+Shortly after founding Algoma, Clergue's various financial operations suffered reverses, having to shutter operations in 1903, causing the 1903 Consolidated Lake Superior riot.
+After restructuring, he lost control of the Sault Ste.
+Marie complex, being replaced as general manager in 1903 and by 1908 Clergue was no longer on the company's board of directors.
+Initially, the company specialized in manufacture of rails for Canadian railways, but this soon became a dead-end as railway construction passed its peak.

 During the First World War Algoma made steel for artillery shells but after the war continued to rely on rail production.
 The necessity of importing ore and coal from the United States due to the low quality of Canadian iron ore, as well as the absentee owners' greater interest in annual dividends than building a viable industrial complex, held back Algoma during the 1920s.
-At the height of the Great Depression, the company was insolvent and in receivership until Sir James Dunn gained control in 1935 and restored it to profitability.
+At the height of the Great Depression, the company was insolvent and in receivership until financier Sir James Dunn, who had had a minority role in the mill's ownership since 1908, gained control in 1935 and restored it to profitability.
 Dunn's policy of never paying a dividend to stockholders, coupled with extensive modernization and expansion during the Second World War, and an extended period of steel demand up until the mid-1950s, allowed Algoma to expand and become a more balanced steel producer.

-From 1988 to 1991 Algoma was owned by Dofasco, making the combined company the largest steel producer in Canada.
-However, a strike at Algoma and other Dofasco subsidiaries in 1990 caused Dofasco to abandon ownership.